Verstappen takes pole at British GP for 5th straight F1 race as McLaren goes 2nd and 3rd

 “It’s a massive step in the right direction,” said Piastri, who said the car felt like a “rocket ship” and the damp conditions suited McLaren.

 Ferrari's Charles Leclerc and Carlos Sainz were fourth and fifth, respectively, followed by the two Mercedes of George Russell and Lewis Hamilton.
+Seven-time champion Hamilton, who has won the British GP a record eight times, survived a dramatic spin into the gravel early in qualifying to carry on.
 Alexander Albon was eighth for Williams, Fernando Alonso ninth for Aston Martin, and Pierre Gasly 10th for Alpine.

+Security is tight for Sunday's race as organizers and local police aim to deter a repeat of the protest last year which saw environmental activists gain access to the track.

 AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports